 Once you’ve called the insurance company and started the process of drying up the damaged areas, it’s time to start cleaning up.
 You’ll need to decide what can be salvaged and what ultimately needs to be thrown away or repaired.
 Depending on the damage, you may have to remove flooring, drywall, and/or insulation to stop mold and mildew from growing.
 You’ll also have to inspect your furniture and throw out what you can’t fix.

-Recovery and Repair
+Recovery and Repair After Your House Floods

-The road back from flood damage can be a lengthy one and requires a lot of hard work and repairs.
-Not only could your furniture or flooring be damaged, but your windows, cabinets, walls and anything the water came into contact with could be impacted.
+The road back from flood damage can be lengthy and requires a lot of hard work and repairs.
+Not only could your furniture or flooring be damaged, but your windows, cabinets, walls, and anything the water came into contact with could be impacted.
 It can be stressful to deal with the damage after a flood, but there are people you can call on to help.
 Water damage restoration contractors are a great way to get your home back to normal with the help of professionals who will get the job done right.